glessard/swift-channels/README.md

 The `for` loop will count up to 10 on a background thread, sending results to the main thread, which prints them.
-The main thread pauses while waiting for results inside the `<-ch` channel receive operation.
+The main thread pauses while waiting for results inside the `<-ch` channel read operation.
 The `while` loop will then exit when the channel becomes closed.
 An empty, closed channel returns nil, thereby signaling to receivers that it has become closed.